Land-Use Controls: Comprehensive Plans, Zoning, and Property Restrictions

 Building Codes and Certificates of Occupancy

-Building codes specify construction standards for repairing or constructing buildings, such as the materials used, electrical wiring, fire prevention, sanitary equipment, and so on.
-The property owner must request a building permit to alter, repair, or construct a structure.
+Building codes specify construction standards for repairing or constructing buildings, such as the materials used, electrical wiring, fire prevention, sanitary equipment, etc. The property owner must request a building permit to alter, repair, or construct a structure.
 A municipal inspector must approve of the construction plans and will periodically inspect the construction.
 After the construction is completed to the satisfaction of the municipal inspector, then a certificate of occupancy (aka occupancy permit) will be issued to the developer or owner, certifying that the completed construction complies with public health and building codes, thus allowing the structure to be occupied by people.
 Note that a building permit does not take into consideration any deed restrictions on the property, only with the construction of the addition or alteration.
 Some communities, such as historical districts, may also have aesthetic ordinances to maintain the appearance or character of a neighborhood.
 Aesthetic building permits are issued by a special board in charge of supervising the ascetic ordinances.

 Changing Zoning: Zoning Boards, Variances, and Conditional Use Permits